Niodith/Portfolio/README.md

 ### Thesis for Computer Science Expert for Software Development

-My thesis was related to my workplace in the automotive industry - it is an AR table for fare trade usage to show connected vehicles.
+My thesis was related to my workplace in the automotive industry - it is an AR table for trade fair usage to show connected vehicles.
 The project was done in C# in unity with a small test framework.

 ## My current work

-I am currently working in the automotive industry as an software developer and technical artist in an agile enviorment (which is important for me in as a Professional Scrum Developer and "agile native").
+After working some years in the automotive industry as an software developer and technical artist in an agile enviorment (which is important for me in as a Professional Scrum Developer and "agile native") I was able to get closer to my childhood dream occupation.

+I am currently working in an XR department of a small and innovative company as an XR application and game developer but am still looking for *the* true game job.

-My main technologies are coding in hardware with C++, writing tests and tooling in Python and C++ as well as working with Lua and GLSL as a technical artist.
+My skillset includes coding in C++ (also experience with embedded), C#, Lua, Python and GLSL/HLSL, Unity development (C#), native API development (C++),  writing tests and tooling in Python and C++ as well as working with Lua and GLSL as a technical artist.

-The automotive industry is very heavy with clean code and testing which a both important for healthy code - I am part of a team that reviews code according to automotive standarts and clean code for C++.
+The automotive industry is very heavy with clean code and testing which a both important for healthy code - I was part of a team that reviews code according to automotive standarts and clean code for C++.
+In the XR development team my focus is to help quickly in multiple projects in critical situations to avoid escalation as well as optimization and and code maintainability.
+Both industries provided me with one of the best parts of being a developer (for me): Fixing tricky bugs and working with legacy code no one is able to understand.